wrvenkat/ibnr/README.md

 ## Usage

 `This script installs most commonly required software on an Ubuntu system.
-The script installs softwares from PPA channels and also runs some additional scripts to install softwares to be compiled form source.
+The script installs softwares from PPA channels and also optionally runs additional scripts to install softwares that need to be compiled form source.
 The script parses a PPA list file with configuration information to do this.
 Output includes a similar file which can be used in further processing like trying to re-install failed installations and/or restore configuration information from a backup based on the installed softwares.`

 `./install <arguments>`

 `Arguments`
-`-h`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`- this message and quit.`
+`-h`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`- this message and quit.`
 `--file=ppa-list-file-path    - The config file to be used instead of the default one.`
 `--list                       - Display the contents of the config file.`
 `--add                        - Add all the repositories for the softwares as specified by type and in the provided config file.`